Championship points will be assigned, and eligibility for awards will be determined, in accordance with the following rules:

 1st = 8 points (4 x 2), 2nd = 6 points, 3rd = 5 points, 4th = 4 points.

 Example – 7 cars in class:

 1st = 12 points (max), 2nd = 10 points, 3rd = 9 points, 4th = 8 points, etc.

-Only FAST Open events (not Classic or Special events) will be points events.
+The FAST Season Championship includes only FAST Open events (not Classic or Special events).